 Faith Directed Life Style: The lower east side during the time we moved there to live, was at best, a neighborhood of interesting characters and events.
 There was lots of opportunity for a young boy to do the wrong things.
 Mom and Pop kept our family under the guidance of Our Lord Jesus Christ.
 We were surrounded by the nicest people I could ever have grown up with, our family and friends.
 It was an inherited inspiration for me to be the best you can be, learning when and how to avoid the goings on around me when it looked like trouble.
 Our Family and friends were great examples and for me great life lessons.

 So what’s ahead in next Chapters in the ’60’s, ’70’s and ’80’s.
 All of this!

 Retirement: Mom and Pop enter into retirement years.
 This means enjoying the fruits of their labor.
 They will vacation back to the old country as well as hosting many of our relatives from the old country.
 Mom and Pop have the enjoyment of being grandparents as the next generation arrives.
 Elizabeth and Al provided all of us with great joy of baby Lisa.
 Lynn and I carried on our lives in Stuyvesant Town until our little Chris comes into our lives.
 Both children had special bonds to Mom and Pop as you will see in Chapter 7

-The structure of the this next chapter 7 will follow the website’s purpose of maintaining the tribute to Mom and Pop.
+The structure of the this next chapter 7 will follow the website’s purpose of maintaining the tribute to “All in the Family”